selinaerhabor/memory-game/README.md

 Main Requirements for the Memory Game:
 * Must be single-player.
 * Should be inspired by Hasbro’s Simon game, which involves the device lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
-* Should be responsive as possible to allow the user to play the game on different devices (desktops, mobiles etc.).
+* Should be as responsive as possible to allow the user to play the game on different devices (desktops, mobiles etc.).
 * Provide links or buttons to allow users to navigate the site and reset/control the site functionality.

 ## 1.1 User Stories